gillohner/dezentralschweiz_bot/README.md

 # Dezentralschweiz Bot

 - Readme is outdated.
 Information is missing.
+Will be udpated soon

 The **Dezentralschweiz Bot** is a Telegram bot designed to provide users with information about upcoming meetups in the [Dezentralschweiz](https://dezentralschweiz.ch/) community.
 It fetches events from various relays using the Nostr protocol and displays them in a user-friendly format.